-Applicants interested in pursuing a doctoral degree (Ph.D., Dr.P.H., or Ed.D.) should submit to the Division of Graduate Studies:
+Applicants interested in pursuing a doctoral degree (Ph.D., Dr.P.H., or Ed.D.) should submit to Graduate Studies:

-- 1. The Graduate Application for Admission, - Two official copies of transcripts from all colleges/universities attended, - a.
-A Master's degree or a baccalaureate degree (Chemistry and Clinical Psychology) from an accredited college or university depending on specific program requirements, - b.
-A minimum GPA of 3.00 (on a 4.00 Scale) and the program/department required minimum GPA on the highest degree earned. - 3.
-Out-of State Applicants must submit a \$25.00 application fee using a money order. - 4.
-Proof of immunization for measles, mumps and rubella is required of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, (c) birth prior to 1957, or (d) graduation from a Mississippi public or private secondary school since 1993.
+- 1. The Graduate Application for Admission, - Official copies of transcripts from all colleges/universities attended, (One transcript will be retained by the Office of Graduate Admissions and one copy will be forwarded to the academic program. - A Master's degree (or a baccalaureate degree for Chemistry and Clinical Psychology) from an accredited college or university depending on specific program requirements, - A minimum GPA of 3.00 (on a 4.00 Scale) and the program/department required minimum GPA on the highest degree earned, - Out-of State applicants must submit a \$25.00 application fee by money order or electronically by using a debit or credit card. - 6.
+Proof of immunization for measles, mumps and rubella irequired of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, (c) birth prior to 1957, or (d) graduation from a Mississippi public or private secondary school since 1993.

-Other Requirements, sent directly to the program or department.
+Other requirements, sent directly to the program or department include,

-- 1. Three (3) letters of recommendation. - 2.
-Special application forms and materials required by departments, refer to the department's section of the catalog. - 3.
-Standardized test scores, refer to the department's section of the catalog. - 4.
+- 1. Three (3) letters of recommendation. - Special application forms and materials required by departments, refer to the department's section of the catalog. - Standardized test scores, refer to the department's section of the catalog. - 4.
 A written statement of purpose.